Flotomate/product_docs/source/report-management/create-&-edit.rst

 Selecting a Module
 ^^^^^^^^^^^^^^^^^^

-Section-C (Figure 1) is where you select the module for which you are making the Report.
+Section-C (:numref:`rf1`) is where you select the module for which you are making the Report.
 You are allowed to select one module from the following modules: